LaurentRDC/dissertation/content/scattering.md

 \end{align}
 where $d\sigma_1/d\Omega$ is the differential cross-section for a single elastic scattering event[^conj].

-## The effect of lattice waves on ultrafast electron scattering
+## The effect of lattice waves on ultrafast electron scattering{#sec:scattering-lattice-waves}

 In this section, the effect of lattice waves on ultrafast electron diffraction measurements will be considered, ending in the derivation of what is known as *diffuse scattering*.